shivamyadv196/social-media-platform/README.md

 # socia media platform

-Chatify is a full-stack social media platform designed to deliver a modern and interactive user experience.
+This is a full-stack social media platform designed to deliver a modern and interactive user experience.
 The application enables users to connect, share content, engage through likes and comments, manage profiles, receive notifications, and communicate through real-time messaging.

 ## Features